Holographic Interfaces in Symmetric Product Orbifolds: Holographic matching of interfaces with AdS2 branes

 \subsection{Bulk correlation functions and amplitudes - a review}

 As mentioned towards the end of the last section, now that we have successfully matched the string theory and space time CFT partition functions, the natural next step is to show that the duality also extends to correlators.
 Here, we shall content ourselves with the very first step of such an extension.
-Namely, we show that the large $N$ expansion of correlation functions involving bulk and interface changing operators in the presence of our interfaces takes the form of a string theoretic genus expansion.
+Namely, relating the large $N$ expansion of correlation functions involving bulk and interface changing operators in the presence of our interfaces to a string theoretic genus expansion.
 This is reminiscent of `t Hooft's analysis of the large $N$ limit for gauge theories.
-A detailed comparison of the particular amplitudes with those of string theory in $AdS_3$ will be performed in a forthcoming publication.
-For bulk correlations of symmetric product orbifolds the large $N$ behaviour was studied by Pakman, Rastelli and Razamat \cite{Pakman:2009zz}.
+A detailed comparison of the CFT correlators with the scattering amplitudes of string theory in $AdS_3$ will be performed in a forthcoming publication\footnote{This detailed comparison will include a discussion of the interface grand-canonical ensemble.
+In the current paper, we restrict ourselves to a fixed $N$ analysis of the interface correlators, which suffers from the same issues of the analogous fixed $N$ bulk correlators, see e.g.~\cite{Aharony:2024fid}. }.
+For bulk correlations of symmetric product orbifolds, the large $N$ behaviour was studied by Pakman, Rastelli and Razamat \cite{Pakman:2009zz}.
 To set up notations and illustrate the main ideas, we shall review their arguments first before including interface changing operators in the next subsection.

 The covering space method of\footnote{See also \cite{HAMIDI1987465} for an earlier application of covering space methods to orbifold CFTs.} Lunin and Mathur \cite{Lunin:2000yv} computes correlation functions